Ling01234/Linear-Regression-Estimator/ideas.md

 1. Include example datasets for testing and analysis
 2. We can have simple linear regression and multiple linear regressions
 3. Compare to Python's implementation (sklearn) the accuracy of our implementation

+# TODO:
+1. write predict function -> make sure it works for both simple and multi
+2. make sure to call predict before plotting (in simple linear)